Development

 • Consistency: By using the same module across different deployments, you ensure that infrastructure is created in a standardized and predictable way.
 This reduces the chances of human error, which can lead to bugs.

 • Reusability: Modules let you define infrastructure components and reuse them across multiple projects or environments, saving time and reducing duplication.
-This eliminates repetitive code.
+This entirely removes repetitive code.

 • Collaboration: With modules, different teams can own and manage different parts of the infrastructure.
 This separation of work can lead to better teamwork, more transparent control, and fewer merge mistakes.